 Or you might list the five best and five worst moments in your life and write about them.

 Or perhaps you might start with the most unusual things that have happened to you.

 It’s only important that you begin somewhere.
-You can piece it all together later.
+You can rearrange and piece it all together later.

 Pull it all together